 You might not know much offhand about your thyroid, but now is the time to change that.

 Don’t let your thyroid’s small size fool you into thinking it doesn’t matter.
 The thyroid is closely interconnected with the bloodstream and brain to produce and release thyroid hormones into your body.
-These hormones provide the energy your body needs to perform essential functions, from metabolism to body temperature regulation.
+These hormones provide the energy your body needs to perform essential functions, including: